JunbeomL22/flashlog/README.md

 [![Documentation](https://docs.rs/flashlog/badge.svg)](https://docs.rs/flashlog)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## Important Changes in Version 0.3.0

+1. **Cloning in New Macros**: In `flash_xxx_ct!` macros, cloning happens automatically inside the macro.
+Users don't need to clone data outside the macro, but be aware that implicit cloning still occurs in the worker thread.

+2. **Timestamp Generation**: Timestamps are now generated in the logger thread rather than the worker thread.

+3. **Compile-Time Feature Options**: New compile-time feature options have been added, compatible with the `flash_xxx_ct!` macros.
+The `flash_xxx!` macros are now deprecated in favor of the new compile-time filtered macros.

 ## Features

 - **Lazy Evaluation**: Most evaluations are performed in the logger thread, resulting in exceptional performance.